Where to Eat in the Outer Banks Now

 Ocean Boulevard Bistro & Martini Bar

 A staple on the Outer Banks for the last 15 years, the Ocean Boulevard Bistro serves small plates and casual fare.
 With attentive service that is not overbearing and extremely accommodating, it is a great spot for date night.
 Their menu changes seasonally with dishes made from fresh local seafood, beef, lamb, or duck.
 Standout items include rice flour seared oysters and the pepper seared tuna sashimi appetizers.
-Although many of the dishes have an Asian flare, other items on the menu include classics like rotisserie chicken, rack of lamb and beef tenderloin.
+Although many of the dishes have an Asian flair, other items on the menu include classics like rotisserie chicken, rack of lamb and beef tenderloin.
 If you crave chocolate try the mint brownie with vanilla ice cream for dessert.

 The Blue Point restaurant overlooks the Currituck Sound in the town of Duck.
 Go for the sunset and a cocktail before dinner.
 Fresh local seafood anchors this trendy restaurant’s upscale menu.
-All of their dishes are packed with southern flavor that use unique ingredients and locally sourced products whenever possible.
+All of their dishes are packed with southern flavor that uses unique ingredients and locally sourced products whenever possible.
 Their extensive wine list and staff that provide outstanding service make for Outer Banks dining at its finest.

 Located at the luxury 4-Star Sanderling Resort, Kimball’s Kitchen is the perfect spot to enjoy a sunset cocktail or special night out.
 The dining room has floor-to-ceiling windows that have beautiful views of the Currituck Sound.
 Their New American-style menu offers items with complex flavors and ingredients that are somewhat unexpected.
 You cannot go wrong with any of the seafood dishes.
 They are so fresh it gives a whole new meaning to ocean-to-table.
 Be sure to order a few side dishes to share like the crispy brussels sprouts to share.
 Wind down your evening with s’mores by the firepit.